Contracting in Singapore: A Guide For International Contractors

 Experienced contractors with a long-term commitment to Singapore can set up a limited company to handle contracting with clients.
 The company will require at least one Singaporean director, so it won’t be completely independent.
 Clients will contract directly with the limited company for your services.

 Work with an umbrella company in Singapore

-Another option is to work with an umbrella company in Singapore, which would act as your ‘employer’ for visa sponsorship and tax withholding.
+Another option is to work with an umbrella company in Singapore, which can assist you with visa sponsorship and tax withholding.
 The umbrella company would collect payment from the client, and after confirming project completion will issue you a payslip.

 How do taxes work for contractors in Singapore?